Band 28 is a low-frequency LTE band (700 MHz) widely deployed by Australian carriers.

 It forms the coverage layer of LTE networks.

-If a tracking device doesn’t support Band 28, it will eventually lose connectivity in Australia — especially on regional roads.
+If a tracking device doesn’t support Band 28, it will eventually lose connectivity in Australia – which has enormous regional/rural areas as well as incredibly long and deep tunnels like those under metropolitan Sydney.
 That’s why Freematics ONE+ now ships with SIM7670G (B28 supported) for reliable Australia deployments.

 1) Nationwide coverage backbone